 The Noun Project is a platform for designers to share thousands of professional-looking icons under a standard Creative Commons license.
 Attribution is required.

-Creative Commons Search allows you to search across multiple websites for open images, video and music / audio.
+Creative Commons Search (try the new and improved Beta search) allows you to search across multiple websites for open images, video and music / audio.
 Websites include Flickr, Wikimedia Commons, Pixabay, and Google Images and Videos.

 Search Google Images and select Tools > Usage rights to find open images with the type of license that fits your requirements.